yantimirov-timur/MatrixResearch/README.md

 # MatrixResearch
-Research of multithreading matrix operations
+Research of multithreading matrix operations.
+Result of research in file "report.pdf"